Skip to main navigation Skip to main content

 We are a unique coalition of organisations and individuals, working together to achieve our vision to: stop bullying and create safer environments in which children and young people can live, grow, play and learn.

-We welcome membership from any organisation or individual that supports this vision and support a free network of thousands of schools and colleges.
+We welcome membership from any organisation or individual that supports this vision and support a network of thousands of schools and colleges.

 The ABA has three main areas of work: